pvasek/kudu-wiki/Deployment-credentials.md

-There are three different ways to publish files to an Azure Web Site:
+There are three different ways to publish files to an Azure Web App:

 1. git: the main topic of this wiki, and what the Kudu project is all about!
 2. [Web Deploy](http://www.iis.net/download/webdeploy) (also known as MSDeploy)